rikosintie/Discovery/docs/appendix-discovery-automation.md

   git commit -m "Initial commit"
   ```

-- Set local commit identity to the site account rather than a personal name.
+- Set local commit identity to the site account rather than a real person's
+  name — `mhubbard` here is the automation VM's own account (the same one
+  from the table at the top of this appendix), not a human name.
+The
-  The `@localhost` is used since the VM isn't going to be sending email:
+  `@localhost` is used since the VM isn't going to be sending email:

   ```bash
   git config --global user.name "mhubbard"